 This lets big firms rake in regular, guaranteed, easy profit.
 So ask yourself a question: do you want to be a customer whose business is fought for, or one who's taken for granted?
 If you don't want to be taken for granted, take the haggle challenge.

 Haggling is just one of your price cut weapons – check new deals too

 Haggling can be mega powerful, but think of it as just one part of your battle to get the best deal.
 Sometimes 'new customer' offers from alternative providers are simply unbeatable.
-So by all means haggle, but always check the price you secure against the top deals from switching – see Digital TV Deals for our top picks.
+So by all means haggle, but always check the price you secure against the top deals from switching – compare broadband, phone line and TV.

 Get Our Free Money Tips Email!

 Haggling may sound straightforward, but perfecting it is an art.
 Here are our top tips for haggling with Sky – for more, see our full guide on Haggling with Service Providers.

 Work out what you really watch on Sky and ditch the rest.
 There's no point paying for access to channels you don't watch.

 Haggling works best when you're near or beyond the end of your contract.
 There's no harm in giving it a try earlier though – if you struggle, note in your diary when you'll be nearing the end of your contract and call back then.